• Skip to primary navigation

 1. Skin burns

-Applying ACV into your skin can cause skin burns because of its strong acidic nature.
-In Journal published 6-year-old boy with multiple health problems developed leg burns after his mother treated his leg infection with apple cider vinegar (14).
+Applying ACV to your skin can cause skin burns because of its strong acidic nature.
+In a Journal published 6-year-old boy with multiple health problems developed leg burns after his mother treated his leg infection with apple cider vinegar (14).

 1. Drug interactions

 Some medications show negative interaction while taking apple cider vinegar.
-That’s why people taking medications for diabetes, digoxin and diuretics should seek doctor’s advice before using ACV.
+That’s why people taking medications for diabetes, digoxin, and diuretics should seek a doctor’s advice before using ACV.

 Remember: